Nahid-01/zeta/README.md

        - Errors decreases as h decreases.
        - The Central Difference Method is significantly more accurate (O(h^2)).
        - At very small h, errors rise again due to floating-point round-off.

+# Discussion: Error vs Step size

+From the error analysis graph:
+   *Forward & Backward difference both methods have truncation error of order O(h).
+   *As h decreases, error decreases linearly,but their accuracy is limited compared to Central Difference.
+   *Forward tends to understimate, while Backward tends to overestimate in many cases.